Statistical Inference for Policy Evaluation with Temporal Difference Learning: Background

 The best approximating linear function is the one parametrized by the coefficient $\bm{\theta}^\star$ solving the \emph{projected Bellman equation} \citep{tsitsiklis1997analysis} $V_{\bm{\theta}^\star} = \Pi \mathcal{T}V_{\bm{\theta}^\star},$ with $\Pi$ the orthogonal projection onto the subspace of functions that can be represented by linear combinations of the features.
 See, e.g., \cite{duan2021optimal}.
-In turn, this (unique!) solution is given by
+In turn, this (unique!) solution is given by \footnote{notice that the matrix $\bm{A}$ is invertible due to our assumption that $\lambda_0 > 0$; please refer to Lemma \ref{lemma:A} for details.}

 where